-New DWL Newsletter
+New DWL Newsletter/Bulletin

 Issue 1: May/June 2020

 I am writing this as we approach a slight opening up of the current lockdown in London.
 Fortunately for Dr Williams’s Library a conservation studio, office space and a temporary reading room had just been set up in the hall at Trinity Congregational Chapel, Brixton when news of the spreading coronavirus in the UK was reported.
 Although it was less fortunate for the staff and volunteers who had planned to work at this site and, instead, have had to isolate and work from home.
-At present, we have a staff of two people working from the Brixton site and a resident cat, Vinny Jones.
+At present, we have a small staff, working from the Brixton site and a resident cat, Vinny Jones.
 It is hoped that colleagues may join us over the coming months.
 This group may include volunteers and, at least, one of our honorary fellows.
 We have enough space at the chapel to set up social distancing procedures.
 We are in the second month of our isolation, although we have made several visits by car to Dr Williams’s Library to check that the environment, in the manuscript storage areas, remains constant and that there are no signs of pest infestation or other threats to the collection.

 Readers will already know that several projects are being undertaken at Trinity Chapel.
 Dr Williams’s Library closed to the public because of planned building works in 2018.
 We had therefore made arrangements to see readers at the temporary reading room at Brixton and we have managed several such appointments before the coronavirus pandemic struck.
 With all restrictions in place, it seemed a good idea to keep readers up to date with news and developments.
 Hence this bulletin.